This chapter contains regulations for war in general (vv1-15) and for war within the confines of the land God had given them (vv16-20).

 ‘The passage is describing “holy war” (sometimes called “Yahweh war”), a conflict initiated by the Lord, empowered by Him, and resulting in His appropriation of its spoils.
 Such warfare was undertaken to destroy peoples who were irretrievably beyond redemption and who were likely to contaminate Israel’s faith with their idolatrous practices (see 1:30; 7:2, 16; 19:1).’
 (Apologetics Study Bible)

-Deut 20:1 When you go to war against your enemies and see horses and chariots and an army greater than yours, do not be afraid of them, because the LORD your God, who brought you up out of Egypt, will be with you.
+20:1 When you go to war against your enemies and see chariotry and troops who outnumber you, do not be afraid of them, for the LORD your God, who brought you up out of the land of Egypt, is with you.

 In vv1-4, the main point is that the people do not need to be afraid, because the battle is the Lord’s.
 This is underlined by the role of the priest before battle, v2ff.